What is Self-Reg all about?

 • Adaptive (effective and helpful) self-regulation promotes growth and learning as well as helping us recover from stress.

-• Self-regulation is not the same as self-control.
+• Self-control and self-regulation are not the same.
 Self-control is about inhibiting troublesome impulses.
 Effective self-regulation reduces the stress-induced feelings that cause impulses.

 • Self-regulation is about understanding, not “monitoring and managing,” emotions, thoughts and behaviour in ourselves and others.